bruvellu/terebratalia-wnts/2-text/wnt.md

 We extracted the total RNA using Trizol.
 Library preparation and sequencing was performed at the EMBL Genomic Core Facilities (GENECORE).
-The samples were randomized and multiplexed on four lanes of a Illumina HighSeq 2000 system, and sequenced to an average of 24±5 million 50bp of single-end reads.
+The samples were randomized and multiplexed on four lanes of a Illumina HighSeq 2000 system, and sequenced to an average of 24±5 million 50bp of unstranded single-end reads.
-To quantify transcript abundances, we used Kallisto v0.46.0 [@Bray2016-lm] to pseudoalign the reads to a reference transcriptome of *T. transversa*, which was originally assembled with Trinity [@Grabherr2011-yp] from a deeply-sequenced dataset of mixed developmental stages ([SRX1307070](https://www.ncbi.nlm.nih.gov/sra/SRX1307070[accn])).
+To quantify transcript abundances, we used Kallisto v0.46.0 [@Bray2016-lm] to pseudoalign the reads to a reference transcriptome of *T. transversa*, which was originally assembled with Trinity [@Grabherr2011-yp] from a deeply-sequenced unstranded paired-end dataset of mixed developmental stages ([SRX1307070](https://www.ncbi.nlm.nih.gov/sra/SRX1307070[accn])).
 Next, we imported the estimated counts from Kallisto to DESeq2 [@Love2014-hs] to estimate the library size factors and data dispersion, homogenize the variance across expression ranks, and apply a variance-stabilizing transformation to the data before the expression analyses.
 To visualize the normalized expression data, we generated heatmaps using pheatmap [@Kolde_undated-gt] and ggplot2 [@Wickham2016-rz] in R [@R_Core_Team1993-ki] running in RStudio Desktop [@RStudio_Team2011-wr].
+Due to the unstranded nature of our sequencing data, we analyzed the coverage of mapped reads to identify potential bias in the expression quantification due to coexpressed genes present in the same locus but in opposite strands which might have been assembled together in the same contig.
+We identified a non-uniform read coverage significantly overestimating the expression of *wnt4* and *wntA* in early developmental stages, where most of the read coverage corresponds to a transcript without a Wnt coding sequence.
+Both transcripts exhibit a long open reading frame in the antisense direction which fully maps to a single scaffold of a draft genome assembly, suggesting that the high expression values in early stages is due to the expression of the contiguous antisense gene.
 The transcript abundance files and RNA-Seq pipeline is available in the repository [@Vellutini2023-oi].

 ## Gene orthology